CheerfulAnt/lotto-2023-json-csv/README.md

-# lotto-2023
+### This version of the script is temporarily not developed.
+Please check lotto-2023-db repo.
 The scripts download the results of Polish Lotto draws.
-Fun with json, csv, PostgreSQL, pandas, logging...
+Fun with json, csv, pandas, logging...
+W/o database.
+For version with draws stored in database, please check lotto-2023-db repo.